fomenko-ai/cranberrypy/README.md

 * `main.py` - analyzes a project code and prepares data for visualization of diagrams and working with AI.

+* `core/diagrams/app/workspace.js` - building dependency diagrams of a project.

+* `workspace.html` - launching `workspace.js` and displaying diagrams.

-* `core/diagrams/app/viewer.js` - building dependency diagrams.
+* `core/diagrams/app/studio.js` - building new project and viewing saved dependency diagrams.

-* `index.html` - launching `viewer.js` and displaying diagrams
+* `studio.html` - launching `studio.js` and displaying diagrams.

 * `chat.py` - chat with AI, works in two modes:
     * chat with the context of the entire project or a separate module
     * generating documentation for the selected module
+    * generating code for the selected diagram

-* `core/assistant/ai.py` - preparing LLM, context of project data and dynamic formation of a query for generating documentation based on the code of the selected module.
+* `core/assistant/ai.py` - preparing LLM, context of project data and dynamic formation of a query for generating documentation and code

 * `starter.py` - creating a Dockerfile, preparing a container for Cranberrypy and the project under study, installing project dependencies, launching `main.py`.